heathhenley/AOC/README.md

 Update: got it!
 I had way too much trouble trying to figure out the index for the cycle on this, bunch of off by one stuff, but the idea was there.

+### Day 15:
+Straightforward today, had to do it at lunch time because we're busy tonight and I slept in too much to get it done before work.
+I relied on dictionary ordering in Python to maintain the right order, which is an implementation detail AFAIK and not guaranteed - it works though!